-- You get an in-depth and extremely detailed account of every piece of anything that was ever in battle on land, air, or sea when visiting any museum, because he would hate for you to miss out on a single piece of exciting information.
+- You get an in-depth and extremely detailed account of every piece of anything that was ever in battle on land, air, or sea when visiting any museum.
+He would, after all, hate for you to miss out on a single piece of exciting information!
 Likewise, movies are stopped at the oddest places to explain what “really” happened, or to rewind and explain why the actor is holding the gun the wrong way, or why a particular maneuver “never would have worked.”
 Because of course, it goes without saying that you are as interested in these little details as he is. 😉 What is your special someone's love language? #military #lovelanguage Click To Tweet

-- If there is a loud noise in the house in the middle of the night…or a stray balloon that, in the dark, happens to look like a stranger’s head looking up the stairs…or any other perceived threat that turns your knees to water…his protective instincts and training will always kick in, ready to defend his home and family against all enemies — foreign, domestic, or mylar.
+- If there is a loud noise in the house in the middle of the night…or a stray balloon that, in the dark, resembles a stranger’s head looking up the stairs…or any other perceived threat…his protective instincts and training will always kick in, ready to defend his home and family against all enemies — foreign, domestic, or mylar.

 - You go into labor when you are 5 months pregnant and the doctor puts you on bed rest.
 Even though your mom could come take care of you in his absence, he declines an out-of-town training course, a decision that could ultimately be career-ending, just because he doesn’t want to leave you for more than a day.

-- Your military ID expires when you are eight months pregnant and he convinces the lady issuing the new ID to use your old picture, all the while making her think it is her idea.
+- Your military ID expires when you are eight months pregnant and he convinces the lady issuing the new ID to use your old picture (whew!).
+Somehow, he even makes her think it is her idea.

 - You receive a 5 minute mid-deployment phone call from across the world, and he spends the whole time explaining how to work the remote controls because he can tell how badly you need to watch that tear-jerker while you eat that ice cream.

-- At your request, he takes multiple showers at 4 AM after returning from a 2 month deployment because some smells just can’t be washed out on the first go ’round.
+- At your request, he takes multiple showers at 4 AM after returning from a 2 month deployment because some smells just cannot be washed out on the first go ’round.

 - At the end of a long deployment with a foreign military unit, they give him a picture of a traditional wedding march because he “talked about his wife so much.”

-- He holds your hand tightly when the bomb residue detectors at the security gate go off on your vehicle and you both have to wait in the car until a full inspection of the vehicle can be completed, because the whole time you are thinking, “I’m going to orphan my 3 year old in a foreign country!”
+- He holds your hand tightly when the bomb residue detectors at the security gate go off on your vehicle as you wait (rather uncomfortably!) in the car until a full inspection of the vehicle can be completed.
+He remains perfectly calm because he knows your brain is screaming, “I’m going to orphan my 3 year old in a foreign country!”

 - As a young man, he learned to love his mother well.
 As an grown man, he loves his family the same way.